bethanyalvaro/Data-and-Code-A2-B-Alvaro/README.md

 # Data-and-Code-A2-B-Alvaro
 This is my repository for the final assignment for Working With Data and Code A2!

+I have created an interactive shape animation on Processing that can be used in conjunction with a song made on TunePad.
+This aims to be a fun, interactive pproject that is a little bit of lightheared code!

 **How to Run Animation and Song
 **
 1. Ensure the latest version of Processing is installed on your device